gokulkrh/amfoss-tasks/README.md

 # amfoss-tasks (Gokul Krishnan G CSE19321)
-These are the tasks I was able to complete till now.
-(11)
+These are the tasks I was able to complete till now, 14 out of 15.

 0. Install Ubuntu 18.04: